Collaborations

 Shortly before the pandemic, Ralph was approached to write and perform some songs, in role, for a folk/blues based drama being created by a professional East Anglia based theatre company.
 Sadly, due to the restrictions placed on live performance, and the attendant financial challenges at the time, it was not possibly to stage the production,

-Towards the end of 2023, Ralph was approached separately, to revisit the story, with a view to reimaging it as a one-man show, As at March 2024, Ralph is in the process of writing both the stage play and the songs that will form part of the narrative.
+Towards the end of 2023, Ralph was approached separately, to explore the project on his own, writing both the stage play and the songs that will form part of the narrative.
 This is a format that was so successful with "Whose Is Leonard Jones?"

 Invasion Colchester (2011 onwards)